Director Marjorie Fuller gives a brief update on the current status of the Center for Black Culture.

 Black people across the United States have been hit particularly hard by the fallout of COVID-19.
 The virus has laid bare the systemic inequities that have always existed in our country, and black folks are suffering and dying at disproportionate rates.

-At the Center for Black Culture and Research, we know that although you all come from varying regions, backgrounds, and life experiences, you or someone you know may be affected by these disparities.
+At the Center for Black Culture, we know that although you all come from varying regions, backgrounds, and life experiences, you or someone you know may be affected by these disparities.
 And while it saddens us that we cannot be together in community at this moment, we want to offer you some resources and tools that will help us get through this together.

 “If you have come here to help me you are wasting your time, but if you have come because your liberation is bound up with mine, then let us work together.”― Lilla Watson